benmvp/react-workshop/07-delete-email/README.md

 ## Tasks

-In `EmailListItem`, add a "Delete" button that will call a (newly added) `onDelete` prop when clicked:
+In `EmailListItem`, add a "Delete" button that will call a (newly added) `onDelete` prop with the email ID when clicked:

 ```js
 export default class EmailListItem extends PureComponent {